 Once you have a selection of channels, you need to ensure that they are properly integrated.
 Channels need to naturally connect to one another, and not compete.
 For example – your blog post leads to a subscription box, which leads to a newsletter, which leads to a landing page.
 Moreover, the message needs to be uniform across all channels.

 As pharma brands join the modern marketing arena, they have a lot of catching up to do.
 Today’s consumers are used to instant engagement and personalized messaging and content.
 However, this does not need to be a complicated (or expensive) endeavor at all.

-Your pharma brand needs to have a conversation online, and not just static presence.
+Your pharma brand needs to have a conversation online, and not just a static presence.
 In order to make this happen, you can use live chat (you can see an example in the bottom right corner of this screen), mobile apps, email, chatbots, etc. You can cater the message to be as personalized as possible.
 If you’re afraid that your customers won’t share their data – don’t be.
-They know that in return they get better content, messaging and overall service and products.
+They know that in return they get better content, messaging, and overall service and products.

 Involve the rep at all times

-Although pharma sales reps numbers are slowly dwindling, they’re still a major driving force in multi-channel pharma marketing.
+Although pharma sales rep numbers are slowly dwindling, they’re still a major driving force in multi-channel pharma marketing.
 As such, they need to be involved in all aspects of the marketing process.
 If they are left out, they may be left in the dark when it comes to some crucial information.
 During a call, they might get asked about it and they could be seen as contradictory in front of the HCP.

-Furthermore, reps’ statements and opinions hold certain weight to them.
+Furthermore, reps’ statements and opinions hold a certain weight to them.
 For example, emails sent by reps have higher open rates than those sent by pharma officials.
 If reps are well acquainted with a brand’s multi-channel marketing strategy, everybody wins.